 Michael Casserly has served as Executive Director of the Council of the Great City Schools, the nation’s primary coalition of large urban public school systems, since January 1992.
 Before assuming this position, Casserly served as the organization's Director of Legislation and Research for 15 years.

 As head of the Council, Casserly unified urban schools nationwide around a vision of reform and improvement; launched an aggressive research program on trends in urban education; convened the first Education Summit of Big City Mayors and Urban School Superintendents; led the nation's largest urban school districts to volunteer for the National Assessment of Educational Progress (NAEP); led the first national study of common practices among the nation’s fastest improving urban school districts, and launched national task forces on achievement gaps, leadership and governance, finance, professional development, and bilingual education.

-He is currently spearheading efforts to boost academic performance in the nation’s big city schools; strengthening management and operations; challenging inequitable state financing systems; and improving the public’s image of urban education.
+He is currently spearheading efforts to boost academic performance in the nation’s urban public school systems; facilitating the implementation of the Common Core State Standards in big-city schools; strengthening district management and operations; and improving the public’s image of urban education.

 While Director of Legislation and Research for the Council, Dr. Casserly initiated major reforms in Title I, Vocational Education, and Drug Free Schools.
 He also initiated and wrote the federal Magnet School Act and the Urban Schools of America Act.
 Since 1989, he has garnered over $25.0 billion in extra federal money for urban schools.